stain/incubator-taverna-site/src/site/markdown/introduction/taverna-in-use/geoinformatics.md

            specific language governing permissions and limitations
            under the License.

-- [Plymouth Marine Laboratory][1] using Taverna to orchestrate geoinfomatics and OGC (Open Geospatial Consortium) Web services such as WPS (Web Processing Service)</li>
+- [Plymouth Marine Laboratory][1] using Taverna to orchestrate geoinfomatics and OGC (Open Geospatial Consortium) Web services such as WPS (Web Processing Service)

 <a name = "pml"></a>
 ##PML##
 The [Plymouth Marine Laboratory][2] (PML) provides capability for observing, modelling, understanding and forecasting marine ecosystems, to underpin evidence-based environmental solutions to societal challenges.

 They are now using Taverna to orchestrate geoinfomatics and OGC (Open Geospatial  Consortium) Web services such as WPS (Web Processing Service).
-The work has been described in the following paper, to be published in a special issue of computers &amp; geosciences concerning Web service orchestration:
+The work has been described in the following paper, to be published in a special issue of computers &amp;
+  geosciences concerning Web service orchestration:
 ["WPS orchestration using the Taverna workbench: The eScience approach"][3]

 They have also developed a Web based graphical editor based on the [WireIt API][4].
 It will be used in conjunction with the Taverna  Server allowing as a Web-based orchestration engine.
 This Web editor will be included in the future European Marine Information  System (EUMIS) pilot, part of the [NETMAR][5] project.

   [1]: #pml